-The biometric residence permit is a card issued to migrants in the UK as proof of their identity, immigration status and any rights to work, study or access public funds while in the UK.
+The biometric residence permit is a card issued to foreign nationals in the UK as proof of their identity, immigration status and any rights to work, study or access public funds while in the UK.
 It is a physical card, similar in size to a standard credit card,

 How long is a biometric residence permit valid for?